INCENTIVE CARDS POLICY

-Incentive gift cards must be safeguarded at all times and accounted for as if they were cash.
-The Responsible Employee has primary responsibility for safekeeping, maintenance and proper usage of the incentive gift cards and for advising faculty, staff or students who handle the cards that they must follow this policy.
+Incentive cards must be safeguarded at all times and accounted for as if they were cash.
+The Responsible Employee has primary responsibility for safekeeping, maintenance and proper usage and for advising faculty, staff or students of proper handling policy and procedure.
 For grants, the PI must maintain all records regarding the Research participants.
-The following controls are required at a minimum:

 The Responsible Employee holds custody over the cards and should always know where they are located.
-Custody may be transferred temporarily from the Responsible Employee to other departmental personnel for disbursement purposes, but the Responsible Employee still holds primary responsibility for the safekeeping of the cards
+Custody may be transferred temporarily from the Responsible Employee to other departmental personnel for disbursement purposes, but the Responsible Employee still holds primary responsibility for the safekeeping of the cards.

 B. Physical Access

-VI.
-Lost Cards
+V. Lost Cards

-A. Incentive Gift Card means a stored-value or similar instrument issued in lieu of cash or check.
-For purposes of this policy, “incentive gift card” includes gift certificates, cash cards, and online eIncentive gift cards (eCards).
+A. Incentive Card means a stored-value or similar instrument issued in lieu of cash or check.
+For purposes of this policy, “incentive card” includes gift certificates, cash cards, and online eIncentivecards (eCards).

 C. Research Participant means an individual with whom an investigator conducts research and obtains data through intervention or interaction with the individual.